-Courses may not be restricted by gender, age, religious practice, or ideology.
-Some courses may require specific background (such as Hebrew reading skills, previous experience studying Jewish texts, or the ability to read music); please describe the expectations clearly in your application.
-Proposals to teach specific liturgical skills (e.g. reading from the Torah) are not generally accepted.
+Topics: Courses can be on any Jewish subject or theme: text study, religious life, spirituality, contemporary issues, history, literature, art, music, personal growth, meditation, or whatever someone dreams up.
+Last year’s roster of courses can be found HERE.
+The Course Committee aims for a balance of topics and styles of courses.
+Teachers may not restrict their courses by gender, age, religious practice, or ideology, but may require specific background (such as Hebrew reading skills, experience studying Jewish texts, or the ability to read music); please describe the expectations in your application.
+Proposals focused on topics generally available in the broader Jewish community, such as teaching liturgical skills like reading from the Torah, are not generally accepted.

-If you and another person are proposing to co-teach a course, please submit a single online course proposal with the information for both teachers.
-(If two people are co-teaching a course, each teacher receives half credit toward Institute fees.)
-You may submit up to two course proposals; please complete the online form for each course you are submitting.
-To encourage a mix of new and long-time teachers, those who have taught at the last three consecutive Summer Institutes are not eligible to apply this year.
+Course proposals, to be submitted ONLINE and are due by January 2.
+We will notify you regarding the status of your application by February 18.
+You may submit up to two course proposals; please complete the online form for each course.
+To encourage a mix of new and long-time teachers, those who taught at all of the last 3 consecutive Institutes are not eligible to apply this year.